ANUSHMANGAL01/PyCodeViz/README.md

 # PyCodeVis

 This is an extension of the popular online tool Python Tutor.
 It alters the visualization by separating functional components like Functions and Class declarations.
-It also adds to the original by rendering separate details like For-Loops, If-conditions and code frequency.
+It also adds to the original by rendering separate details like Loops, If-conditions and code frequency.

 Python Tutor -- http://pythontutor.com/ -- helps people overcome a fundamental barrier to learning programming: understanding what happens as the computer executes each line of a program's source code.
 Using this tool, you can write Python, Java, JavaScript, TypeScript, Ruby, C, and C++ programs in your Web browser and visualize what the computer is doing step-by-step as it executes those programs.